Gleyber Torres Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Astros have a 3.76 team ERA that ranks second across all league pitching staffs.

-- The Astros have the second-ranked team ERA across all league pitching staffs (3.76).
+- Urquidy (2-2) gets the starting nod for the Astros in his seventh start of the season.
+He has a 5.20 ERA in 27 2/3 innings pitched, with 23 strikeouts.

-- Verlander gets the start for the Astros, his 17th of the season.
-He is 6-5 with a 3.15 ERA and 81 strikeouts through 94 1/3 innings pitched.
+- In his most recent appearance on Sunday, April 30, the right-hander tossed 5 1/3 innings against the Philadelphia Phillies, allowing two earned runs while surrendering three hits.

-- The righty last pitched for the New York Mets on Sunday, when he threw 5 1/3 innings against the Washington Nationals, allowing one earned run while giving up five hits.
+- In six games this season, the 28-year-old has a 5.20 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .297 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.